In the book of Revelation Jesus gives the apostle John a message for the Churches, and says that he hates the deeds and doctrines of the Nicolaitanes:

 The Nicolaitanes believed that because Christ died for their sins they could do whatever they liked, as it had already been forgiven.
 They rebelled against the written law of God, dictating themselves what was or was not right, changing God into what they wanted him to be.
 They called themselves Christians, but rather than living holy lives according to Christ’s teaching they embraced the materialistic and sensual lifestyles of those around them, teaching that such things were acceptable under God’s grace.
 By their doctrine, the Nicolaitines subdued Christians into following their ways.

-Nicolaitanes were followers of Nicolas.
-The name Nicolas means ‘conqueror of people’, being based on the Greek words ‘nikos’, meaning ‘conqueror’ or ‘destroyer’, and ‘laos’, meaning ‘people’.
-Nicolas is the Greek variation of the name Nimrod, which means ‘we will rebel’.
+The name Nicholas means ‘conqueror of people’, being based on the Greek words ‘nikos’, meaning ‘conqueror’ or ‘destroyer’, and ‘laos’, meaning ‘people’.
+Nicholas is the Greek variation of the name Nimrod, which means ‘we will rebel’.

 Kings, Babylon, and rebellion